 Hiking tip

-The Sihlwald has been allowed to develop freely for 25 years, providing a valuable habitat for many rare and endangered species.
+The Sihlwald has been allowed to develop freely for over 25 years, providing a valuable habitat for many rare and endangered species.
 A short hike is a wonderful way to explore the wilderness that is developing here.

 Pack your backpack with provisions, put on your hiking boots, apply sun cream and pack a tick spray – off you go!